Schedule 1 — Definitions

 study mode identifies particular characteristics about the method of study for particular courses or subjects and includes standard, cross institutional, exchange inbound, exchange outbound, industrial experience, non-award, offshore.
 (Also see attendance mode.)

 subject means a self-contained unit of study that is approved by a Faculty Board.
-If a subject is a component of an award course, it is normally allocated a specified number of credit points as a measure of the workload for that subject.
+If a subject is a component of a course, it is normally allocated a specified number of credit points as a measure of the workload for that subject.
 (Also see credit point.)

 Subject Coordinator means a member of academic staff nominated by a Responsible Academic Officer and appointed by the relevant Dean or equivalent for each subject.